naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Skip Time Scale | 10 | Time scale to use when in skip (fast-forward) mode.
-Min Auto Play Delay | 3 | Minimum seconds to wait before executing next action while in auto play mode.
+Min Auto Play Delay | 3 | Minimum seconds to wait before executing next command while in auto play mode.
-Update Action Count On Init | True | Whether to calculate number of actions existing in all the available novel scripts on service initalization.
-If you don't use `TotalActionCount` property of the script player and `CalculateProgress` function in novel script expressions, disable to reduce engine initalization time.
+Update Action Count On Init | True | Whether to calculate number of commands existing in all the available naninovel scripts on service initalization.
+If you don't use `TotalActionCount` property of the script player and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initalization time.

 </div>